-2nd Offense: - Suspension for 365 calendar days from the athletic program with no opportunity for the Rehabilitation Clause.
+School.
+The student-athlete will be responsible for arranging, completing and providing documentation of and Offense: - Suspension for 365 calendar days from the athletic program with no opportunity for the Rehabilitation Clause.
 In order for the student-athlete to be reinstated following the 365 calendar day suspension from athletics, the student-athlete must present evidence of the following: